Last Updated on September 3, 2020 by worldoftravelswithkids

 We have stayed in all of these places over a period of 5 years; in addition we have had friends stay in others and let us know what they thought.
 If we haven’t stayed in a place we will let you know.

 To start with, many reviews of Aguas Calientes call it an ugly, concrete jungle and not worth stopping in.
-Well – we totally disagree!
+Well, we totally disagree!

-To start with, unless you are going to fork out $1000 a night for a stay in the gorgeous Belmond Machu Picchu Sanctuary Lodge, located just outside of the ruins, you are going to need to stay in Aguas Calientes for at least one night!
+Unless you are going to fork out $1000 a night for a stay in the gorgeous Belmond Machu Picchu Sanctuary Lodge, located just outside of the ruins, you are going to need to stay in Aguas Calientes for at least one night!

-A visit to Machu Picchu is often a “big” emotional thing for many people, and after a visit they can feel let down, especially if they jump back on the train to Cusco.
+A visit to Machu Picchu is often a “big” emotional thing for many people and after a visit they can feel let down, especially if they jump back on the train to Cusco.
 For us, another afternoon in Aguas Calientes and more playing was just the ticket.
 We then took the train back to Ollantaytambo the next day.

 Giving Machu Picchu the time it deserves means that booking a family hotel, which is kid friendly, in Machu Picchu is important!